tpatwood/library-workshop-20191118/PITCHME.md

 @snap[west]
 ### Git commands and navigating in the command line

-<br> Demo time!
+Demo time!
 We'll do some neat stuff like:

 <br>
 @ul[](false)
 - Navigate around our computer